The Beauty of Graduate School

 Instead, Google likes when you create content that your clients will actually understand.
+In SEO land, we call this readability.
 At first, this concept was really difficult for me and was completely foreign.
 I’m paying for higher education; it should be clear in everything I create.
 Right?

 Optimizing a website for SEO, working on readability.…these things are in line with our values.

 This is why we do what we do: to provide our services to someone who really needs it.
-Our clients want to feel understood by the person their sharing the most intimate details of their life with.
-In this time, they’re probably not worried about understanding the intricate ins and outs of your approach when treating personality disorders.
+Our clients want to feel understood by the person they’re sharing the most intimate details of their life with.
+At this time, they’re probably not worried about understanding the intricate ins and outs of your approach when treating eating disorders.
 They aren’t preoccupied with your uncanny ability to include every academic term you can pull out of your memory.